cryobry/installjrmc/README.md

 # installJRMC

-This program will install [JRiver Media Center](https://www.jriver.com/) and associated helper services on most major distros.
+This program will install [JRiver Media Center](https://www.jriver.com/) (JRMC) and associated helper services on most major distros.

 ## README

 1. This script will not point major upgrades to your old library.
 You should **first perform a library backup**, install the new major version, and then restore the library backup in the new version.
-2. Typically `installJRMC` should be **executed as your normal user** (i.e. don't run it with `sudo`).
-Services are installed for the user that executes the script so do not execute as root unless you want to install system-level services.
-Doing so may lead to permissions issues. `installJRMC` will prompt you for your `sudo` password as necessary to install dependencies and services.
+2. Typically, `installJRMC` should be **executed as your normal user** (i.e. don't run it with `sudo`) so services can be installed for the current user. `installJRMC` will prompt you for your `sudo` password as necessary to install dependencies and services.

 ## Executing